solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 process.
 More details are covered in the [Business Continuity and Disaster Recovery] section.

-## Optimization Checklist
+## Optimization checklist

 -   Monitor for slow queries.
 -   Periodically review the Performance Insight dashboard.
 -   Utilize monitoring to drive tier upgrades and scale decisions.
 -   Consider moving regions if the users or application needs change.

-## Server Parameters
+## Server parameters

-As part of the migration, it is likely the on-premises [server parameters][26] were modified to support a fast egress.
+As part of the migration, the on-premises [server parameters][26] were likely modified to support a fast egress.
 Also, modifications were made to the Azure Database for MySQL parameters to support a fast ingress.
-The Azure server parameters should be set back to their original on-premises workload optimized values after the migration.
+The Azure server parameters should be set back to their original on-premises workload-optimized values after the migration.

 However, be sure to review and make server parameters changes that are appropriate for the workload and the environment.
 Some values that were great for an on-premises environment, may not be optimal for a cloud-based environment.
-Additionally, when planning to migrate the current on-premises parameters to Azure, verify that they can in fact be set.
+Additionally, when planning to migrate the current on-premises parameters to Azure, verify that they can be set.

 Some parameters are not allowed to be modified in Azure Database for MySQL.

+## Upgrade Azure Database for MySQL versions

+Some times just upgrading versions maybe the answer.
+Upgrading from Azure Database for MySQL 5.6 to 5.7 can offer significant performance improvements.
+Learn from the [Minecraft migration] team's experience.

 TODO -
 https://wemakewaves.medium.com/migrating-our-php-applications-to-docker-without-sacrificing-performance-1a69d81dcafb